Probably Approximately Correct Nonlinear Model Predictive Control (PAC-NMPC): Approach

-The proposed trajectory distribution optimization is used as a basis for PAC-NMPC (Alg. \ref{alg:nmpc}).
-At each planning interval, with a period of $H$, the control trajectory distribution is optimized given the current state estimate, $\vect{x_0}$, and prior hyperparameters, $\vectg{\nu_0}$.
-From the optimized distribution, $\vectg{\nu^*}$, a control trajectory is sampled, rolled out into state space, and used to compute feedback parameters.
-The trajectory and feedback parameters are the trimmed by $\frac{H}{\Delta t}$ to account for time passed since the beginning of the planning interval.
-The resulting feedback policy is then yielded for execution.
+Finally, we propose a receding-horizon NMPC approach based on our PAC feedback motion planning algorithm (Alg. \ref{alg:nmpc}).
+At each planning interval, with a period of $H$, the trajectory distribution and corresponding feedback policy is optimized given the current state, $\vect{x_0}$, and the prior hyper-parameters, $\widehat{\bnu}^*_0$.
+Then, the trajectory and feedback gains are trimmed by $\frac{H}{\Delta t}$ to account for time passed since the beginning of the planning interval and executed by the controller.
+The trim operation is given as $Trim(\bkappa)~=~\left\{\bK_\frac{H}{\Delta t}, ..., \bK_{N_T}\right\}$.
+Hyper-parameters determining the first $\frac{H}{\Delta t}$ time steps of the control trajectory represent control signals that the system is executing during the optimization and are not modified during the optimization.
+To execute the policy, we use the maximum likelihood estimate of the policy parameters, which is simply the mean, $\bmu$, of the multivariate Gaussian $p(\bU|\bnu)$.

-Given that optimal trajectory distributions are expected to be similar between subsequent planning intervals, we use the optimal hyperparameters from the last planning iteration to initialize the new prior hyperparameters.
+Given that optimal trajectory distributions are expected to be similar between subsequent planning intervals, we use the optimal hyper-parameters from the last planning interval to initialize the prior policy distribution for the next.
 This initialization is extremely important since it allows the prior to start near an optimal solution, thus reducing the required number of iterations for convergence.

-For PAC-NMPC to be effective, the hyperparameters describing the first $\frac{H}{\Delta t}$ timesteps of the trajectory distribution should represent control signals that the system is currently executing and should not be modified during the optimization process.
-Since we initialize our prior with hyperparameters from the last planning interval, i.e. the commands currently being executed, we simply do not optimize the hyperparameters associated with these timesteps.

-In our experiment, we execute the mean trajectory from the optimized distributions.
-This is not only the most likely sample, but is also trivial to compute given our multivariate Gaussian representation:
+After trimming, we apply the feedback policy to generate a modified policy parameter distribution with a mean feasible for the current initial state.
+Then, we extend the mean with zeros and the variance with its final value.
+We threshold the prior variance with $\bbeta_{min}$ to prevent it from starting too small, which would inhibit exploration (Alg. \ref{alg:createprior}).